Advocate continuous learning, helping others and myself.

 Kathleen Schoen plays thousands of years of history on six (at last count) different kids of flute.
 Her work as a performer and a teacher has taken her to from her home base in western Canada to Peru, Ecuador, and the United States.

 Kathleen Schoen was born in Montréal, raised in Europe and Canada, and started playing the flute in elementary school band.
-She earned a Bachelor of Music degree from University of B.C., with a concentration in flute and music history, then went on to study in Toronto at U of T and the Royal Conservatory of Music, and in Banff in a series of short term artist residencies at the Banff Centre for the Arts.
+She earned a Bachelor of Music degree from University of B.C., with a concentration in flute and music history, then went on to study in Toronto at University of Toronto and the Royal Conservatory of Music, and in Banff in a series of short term artist residencies at the Banff Centre for the Arts.
+A passion for masterclasses had led her to into performing for and learning from many world renowned artists, including Julius Baker, Jeanne Baxtresser, Patrick Gallois, and Robert Aitken on flute, Wilbert Hazelzet and Janet See on baroque flute, and Piers Adams and Francis Colpron on recorder.
 Her professional activities include performing, teaching, and continuous learning.

 Teaching includes a wide range of students, from 3 year old beginners to university students and adults.
-A Teacher Trainer for the Suzuki Association of the Americas, Kathleen has been invited as a guest clinician to teach at programs in Lima, Peru; Guayaquil and Quito, Ecuador, and San Fransisco and Minneapolis, USA.
-Her range as a teacher when working on line extends even farther, to students and teachers in the Northwest Territories, Alaska, and Australia.
+A Teacher Trainer for the Suzuki Association of the Americas, Kathleen has been invited as a guest clinician to teach at programs in Lima, Peru; Guayaquil and Quito, Ecuador, and San Francisco and Minneapolis, USA.
+Her range as a teacher when working on-line extends even farther, to students and teachers in the Northwest Territories, Alaska, and Australia.

 Kathleen Schoen is now the Music Program Director of the Edmonton Suzuki Flute and Recorder Society, an organization she founded in order to meet the demand for Suzuki Method instruction.
 She is also a sessional instructor at the University of Alberta, Augustana campus.
 You can find her performing locally and on tour with the Schoen Duo, as well as freelancing with many other groups in the Edmonton area.